 4. Assess transportation

-"Driving may be your lifeline and independence," Schmitt points out.
-"Coming to the ‘I don't think I can drive’ moment is tough, but it can’t be avoided."
 If you are at the point that you can no longer drive or walk to the grocery store or reach other important services, consider other transportation options.

 If you have access to public transit, great.
-But it doesn't exist in a lot of places.
-Meanwhile, the driverless car may still be a few years away.
+But it doesn't exist in a lot of places, and the driverless car may still be a few years away.
 So you may need to make other arrangements, such as ride sharing with friends and neighbors, or transportation assistance that many companion-care services offer.
 When it comes to groceries and getting things like prescriptions filled, automatic delivery or online delivery can be a great option.
 A family or friend can help manage orders and accounts and can track order history to help make sure you are getting what you need.

 Senior Housing Options